Isles have intriguing roster options when play resumes

 Usually, trying to project an NHL team’s roster coming out of training camp is all about subtraction.

-Now, it’s all about figuring out which additions the Islanders will make in the formal training camp set to begin July 10 that serves as Phase 3 of the NHL’s return-to-play plan.
+Now it’s all about figuring out which additions the Islanders will make in the formal training camp, set to begin July 10, that will serve as Phase 3 of the NHL’s return-to-play plan.

 The Islanders, seeded seventh in the Eastern Conference, are set to play the 10th-seeded Panthers in a best-of-five qualifying series for the NHL’s 16-team playoffs.
 Play is expected to resume around July 31 as 12 teams from each conference will be sent to separate, as-yet-to-be-selected hub cities.
 Chicago, Edmonton, Las Vegas, Los Angeles and Toronto are the remaining candidates to host games.

-NHL teams are allowed to carry a maximum of 23 players on their active roster prior to a season’s trade deadline.
+NHL teams are allowed to carry a maximum of 23 players on their active roster before a season’s trade deadline.
 That’s typically divvied up as two goalies, seven or eight defensemen and 13 or 14 forwards.

-Add those two and assuming the players on the roster on March 10 will be on the roster for the qualifying series, that gives the Islanders 26 skaters toward their limit of 28.
+Adding those two, and assuming that the players on the roster on March 10 will be on the roster for the qualifying series, gives the Islanders 26 skaters toward their limit of 28.

-The top candidates from the Islanders’ AHL affiliate in Bridgeport to be brought to training camp likely are goalie Christopher Gibson and four among defensemen Sebastian Aho and Parker Wotherspoon and forwards Kieffer Bellows, Oliver Wahlstrom and Tanner Fritz, the latter healthy again after being limited to four games with the Sound Tigers this season.
+The top candidates from the Islanders’ AHL affiliate in Bridgeport to be brought to training camp likely are goalie Christopher Gibson and four from the following group: defensemen Sebastian Aho and Parker Wotherspoon and forwards Kieffer Bellows, Oliver Wahlstrom and Tanner Fritz.
+The latter is healthy again after being limited to four games with the Sound Tigers this season.

 The X factor, of course, would be any training camp injuries.

-Though the NHL allowed teams to reopen their practice facilities on June 8 for small group, voluntary workouts, Islanders coach Barry Trotz has said he expects players to start training camp at different fitness levels given the long layoff.
-And many around the league have expressed concern that could lead to groin and hamstring issues.
+Though the NHL allowed teams to reopen their practice facilities on June 8 for voluntary small group workouts, Islanders coach Barry Trotz has said he expects players to start training camp at different fitness levels because of the long layoff.
+Many around the league have expressed concern about groin and hamstring issues.

 As for an extra forward, Fritz, 28, would be the safe pick with 42 games of NHL experience.
-But the Islanders have an abundance of third- and fourth-liners.
-Instead, what they might need is a reserve scoring threat.
+But the Islanders have an abundance of third- and fourth-liners; what they might need is a reserve scoring threat.

 Wahlstrom, the 11th overall pick in 2018, is intriguing because of his lethal — if not yet fully accurate — wrist shot.
 He went without a point in nine games with the Islanders this season before being returned to Bridgeport to work on his defensive game.